meadmaker/draft-ietf-radext-status-realm/draft-ietf-radext-status-realm.md

 - Hop-Count (Type = 3)
 - Time-Delta (Type = 4)

-The Server-Operator is of type 'string'.
+The Server-Operator has data type 'string'.
 It is the analogue of the Operator-Name, as defined in [RFC5580].

 The Server-Identifier in an analogue of the NAS-Identifier defined in [RFC2865].
 It indicates the name of this particular proxy server.
 This field is used to identify which server processed the Request, among those operated by the organization indicated in the Server-Operator sub-attribute.

-The Time-Delta attribute is of type 'integer'.
+The Time-Delta attribute has data type 'integer'.
 It represents the number of milliseconds the request took to return through this proxy server.
 For the target server, this value SHOULD be 0.

 ## Status-Realm Responding-Server